-The Health, Education, Research and Outcomes in Survivors (HEROS) Clinic offers children, adolescents and adults a survivor clinic focused on wellness issues after treatment for childhood cancer.
+The Health, Education, Research and Outcomes for Survivors (HEROS) Clinic offers children, adolescents and adults a survivor clinic focused on wellness issues after treatment for childhood cancer.
+This unique clinic empowers patients to live their best life after cancer.

 The clinic is available to individuals who have finished treatment for childhood cancer at any time in the recent or distant past.
 The HEROS Clinic provides preventative screening, guidance and education to empower survivors to take steps to maximize their health, quality of life and longevity.
 The HEROS Clinic is a specialty clinic that is for patients to attend in addition to their oncology follow-up and primary care.